MyIX announces significant growth over 10 year period

 This includes 27 foreign players which have set presence in Malaysia, including international content providers such as Facebook, Google, Microsoft, Akamai, Amazon, Alibaba, Cloudflare, Limelight, Tencent and Imperva.

-The latest member additions to MyIX include Lynuxtel Malaysia Sdn Bhd, Felda Prodata Systems Sdn Bhd, Innet Technologies Sdn Bhd, Datakl Solutions Sdn Bhd, Strateq Data Centre Sdn Bhd and Jastel Network Co.
+The latest member additions to MyIX include Lynuxtel Malaysia Sdn Bhd, Felda Prodata Systems Sdn Bhd, Innet Technologies Sdn Bhd, Datakl Solutions Sdn Bhd, Strateq Data Center Sdn Bhd and Jastel Network Co.
 Ltd.

 MyIX chairman Chiew Kok Hin says MyIX has ‘come a long way’ since its establishment in September 2006.